 Exhibition Spaces (diagram attached for reference)

-Space Three: 10 feet high by 9 feet long.
+Space Three: 10 feet high by 18 feet long.
 It’s the left space directly across from the front windows is behind the stage.
-Art in the space will likely show up in various publicity shots taken at Green kill.
-The cost is 30 dollars for four weeks exhibition period per artist.
+Art in the space will likely show up in various publicity shots taken at Green Kill.

-Space Five: 10 feet high by 16 feet long.
+Space Four: 10 feet high by 16 feet long.
 This is a featured space in the front room of Green Kill.
-The cost is 30 dollars for four weeks exhibition period per artist.

-Space Six: 5 feet high by 16 feet long.
+Space Five: 5 feet high by 16 feet long.
 This is a featured space in the front room of Green Kill.
-The cost is 30 dollars for four weeks exhibition period per artist.

 There is additional space in each street window which can accommodate sculpture and artisan’s work.
 The charge for each of the two window spaces is 20 dollars for four weeks.